sthapa411/READMEgenerator/README.md

-# Readme generator
+# Readme Generator
 ## Description:
-* Creates Readme file
+* This generator helps you create a good Readme.md file for your project.
 ## Table of Content:
 * [Installation] (#installation)
 * [License] (#license)